sharetribe/flex-docs/src/docs/howto-payments/removing-stripe/index.md

 If you want to remove payments completely from your marketplace, there are even more things to consider.
 Again it depends a lot on your use-case what kind of changes are needed.
-If you e.g. want to add a transaction process with free transactions, you need to build the conditional logic for showing pricing components when needed and hiding them when not.
+If you e.g. want to add a transaction process with free bookings or purchases, you need to build the conditional logic for showing pricing components when needed and hiding them when not.
 If you want to build the marketplace completely without payments, you most likely want to hide all the references to listing price.

 ### More changes to the transaction process